virtual-kubelet/virtual-kubelet/README.md

 2. Conforms to the current API provided by Virtual Kubelet.
 3. Does not have access to the Kubernetes API Server and has a well-defined callback mechanism for getting data like secrets or configmaps.

+### Admiralty Multi-Cluster Scheduler

+Admiralty Multi-Cluster Scheduler mutates annotated pods into "proxy pods" scheduled on a virtual-kubelet node and creates corresponding "delegate pods" in remote clusters (actually running the containers).
+A feedback loop updates the statuses and annotations of the proxy pods to reflect the statuses and annotations of the delegate pods.
+You can find more details in the [Admiralty Multi-Cluster Scheduler documentation](https://github.com/admiraltyio/multicluster-scheduler).

 ### Alibaba Cloud ECI Provider